shwld/devperf/README.md

 devops-metrics-tools is a CLI tool developed for obtaining DevOps' Four Keys.

-This tool is characterized by the ability to store settings for multiple projects in a configuration file, and it can measure based on GitHub's deployment or Heroku's release information.
+This tool is characterized by the ability to store settings for multiple projects in a configuration file, and it can measure based on GitHub(deployment/pull request) or Heroku's release information.

 ## Features